bono-cms/Quiz/README.md

 - Categories (to group questions)
 - Results tracking (a nice grid with filters and sorting)
 - Questions with title and optional things such as sorting order and description
-- Ability to define several correct answers per question
+- Allows for multiple correct answers per question.
 - Previous and Next buttons
 - Sorting methods for questions: random or manual sorting
 - Limitations.
 Display only desired amount of questions per category
 - Tests category by category.
 When user finished one category, they can go to the next category
+- Marks per category.
+Each correctly answered question earns a point within its category.

 # Installation